More about this area

 The force says...

-Staffordshire Police serves more than 1.1m people across a large geographic area of 1,000 square miles.
-It ranges from the rural, sparsely populated areas of Staffordshire Moorlands, on the edge of the Peak District, to major urban areas such as Stoke-on-Trent (which accounts for just over 20 % of the population), Tamworth, Cannock and Burton-upon-Trent.
+Staffordshire Police serves more than 1.1m people across a geographic area of 1,000 square miles ranging from the rural areas of Staffordshire Moorlands to major urban areas such as Stoke-on-Trent (which accounts for just over 20% of the population), Tamworth, Cannock and Burton-upon-Trent.
 Staffordshire includes some of the region’s busiest roads networks, including the M6.

 Disclaimer: the above statement has been prepared by Staffordshire Police.
 The views and information in it are not necessarily those of HMICFRS.